-Note If you did not receive a receipt from your students' school, you must complete the K-12 Education Expense Credit Worksheet on the back of Schedule ICR before completing this section.
+Note You must complete the K-12 Education Expense Credit Worksheet on the back of Schedule ICR before completing this section.

-Line 7a - Write the total amount of K-12 education expenses from the receipt you received from your students' school or Line 13 of the worksheet on the back of Schedule ICR.
+Line 7a - Write the total amount of K-12 education expenses from Line 13 of the worksheet on the back of Schedule ICR.